openfaas/openfaas.github.io/_posts/2021-10-05-migrating-derek-from-docker-swarm.md

 So deploying Derek was simply a case of creating the two required secrets: a private key for the GitHub App integration and a shared webhook secret from GitHub.
 Then cloning the Derek repo, and running: `faas-cli deploy`.

 The final step for moving over was to update the GitHub App so that it sent its webhooks to the new domain name.

+If you ran the example and want to remove the resources allocated by terraform, you can run `terraform destroy -var-file=main.tfvars`.

 ## Taking it further